-In Campania, yu also find The most famous and the most glamorous coastline in Italy, the Amalfi Coast is the quintessential Italy bucket list item.
+In Campania, you also find the most famous and the most glamorous coastline in Italy, the Amalfi Coast is the quintessential Italy bucket list item.

 Visit glamorous Positano, beautiful Amalfi, stunning Ravello, and enjoy the family-friendly side of the Amalfi Coast in Sorrento and Maiori: everywhere, you will find stunning views, breathtaking drives, glimmering sea and food to die for.

 Ignored by international tourism and, let’s be honest, often by Italians too, Molise is where you find the true off the beaten track Italy

 The only region in this article I myself have not visited properly, I believe it belongs in this list as the best place in Italy to escape from it all (plus, Campobasso, Isernia and Termoli look amazing!)

 Basilicata – where to experience other worldly Matera

 Basilicata has a gem: Matera.
 Capital of culture 2019, Matera is a very special place in Italy.

 Built in very peculiar geographic conditions, the town is famous for its sassi, cave dwellings inhabited since Paleolithic times, it is one of the most hauntingly beautiful places in Italy and one not to be missed

 Italy bucket list experience: Choose a hotel in the ‘sassi‘ to experience the dwellings at best!